-The Washington Higher Education Coordinating Board (HECB) (now the Washington Student Achievement Council) authorized PNWU to offer the degree of doctor of osteopathic medicine (DO) in March 2007.
+In March 2007, the Washington Higher Education Coordinating Board (HECB), now the Washington Student Achievement Council (WSAC) authorized PNWU to offer the doctor of osteopathic medicine (DO) degree.
 Pacific Northwest University of Health Sciences College of Osteopathic Medicine (PNWU-COM) was granted applicant status from the AOA COCA on November 7, 2005, and pre-accreditation status in April 2007.
 PNWU-COM became the second of only two medical schools in Washington State and was the first new medical school in the Pacific Northwest in over 60 years.

-The AOA COCA voted to award Initial Provisional Accreditation status to PNWU-COM at their August

-25-26, 2007 meeting.
+The AOA COCA awarded Initial Provisional Accreditation status to PNWU-COM at their August 25-26, 2007 meeting.
 This action established the initial class size of 70 students.
 That inaugural class matriculated in August 2008.

-Ground breaking for Butler-Haney Hall, the first building on the PNWU campus, was held May 16, 2007, and the dedication ceremony to celebrate the completion of Butler-Haney Hall was held July 23, 2008.
+Groundbreaking for Butler-Haney Hall, the first building on the PNWU campus, was held May 16, 2007, and the dedication ceremony to celebrate the completion of Butler-Haney Hall was held July 23, 2008.
 Less than two years later, construction of the Cadwell Student Center began.
 It was completed in February 2011.
 In the spring of 2012, the PNWU Board of Trustees awarded the contractor bid to undertake the expansion of Butler-Haney Hall which was completed just over a year later.
 The expansion delivered a 7,600 square- foot auditorium which can be divided into two auditoria with occupancy of 200 individuals per side, additional offices, a larger library and simulation laboratory, and a café area for students.
-The campus continues to grow as evidenced by the University Conference Center which was completed in 2015.
+The campus continues to grow as evidenced by the University Conference Center which was completed in 2015 and the addition of Watson Hall in 2019.